ankitects/anki-manual/src/deck-options.md

 reason they were popular with the old SM-2 scheduler is because repeatedly failing a card after it has graduated from the learning phase could reduce its ease a lot, leading to what some people called "ease hell".
 This is not a problem that FSRS suffers from.
 By keeping your learning steps under a day, you will allow FSRS to schedule cards at times it has calculated are optimum for your material and memory.
 Another reason not to use longer learning steps is because FSRS may end up scheduling the first review for a shorter time than your last learning step, leading to the `Hard` button showing a longer time than `Good`.

 We also recommend you keep the number of learning steps to a minimum.
-Evidence shows that repeating a card multiple times in a single day after you've remembered it does not significantly help with memory, so your time is better spent on other cards or a shorter study session
+Evidence shows that repeating a card multiple times in a single day after you've remembered it does not significantly help to form long-term memories, so your time is better spent on other cards or a shorter study session.

 #### Add-On Compatibility